 Phillips Exeter and NHU

 Henry Shute, a native son of Exeter and a graduate of Phillips Exeter Academy was an American lawyer, judge and writer, best known for his “Plupy” character featured in books and Saturday Evening Post stories.
-This drawing features “Plupy”, Phillips Academy, Portsmouth, Rye, Durham, Barrington, Dover, University of New Hampshire and more.
+In addition to “Plupy”, this image features Phillips Academy, Portsmouth, Rye, Durham, Barrington, Dover, and University of New Hampshire.

 Moving to New Hampshire

 In this image a young girl asks, “Mother, why did you bring me to N.H.?” and her mother responds by saying “Because, my dear, New Hampshire raises men!”
 Newbury, Bradford, Henniker and Lake Massasecum are also featured.

 This old map of New Hampshire provides hours of entertainment and you learn a lot about the state in the process.
 This combination of a picture book and wall map makes an attractive addition to your office, library, or den, and can even be used to teach children the geography and history of New Hampshire.
-When you’re done exploring, click here to get your copy!
+Click here to get a copy of the restored map from our store!